 The Hindus have a belief that the hymns were merely revealed to the sages and not composed by them. .For this Vedas are called “apaurusheya’ (not made by man) and ‘ritya” (existing in all eternity).
 The ‘Rishis’ to whom they are ascribed are known as Mantradrasta’.
 (Who received the mantra by sight directly from the Supreme Creator).

 Besides the Vedas, there is another class of works whose authorship is ascribed to human beings.
-They are known as Sutras or Vedangs.
-There are six vedangas.
+They are known as Sutras or Vedas.
+There are six Vedangas.
 They are six subjects.
-These are siksha (pronounciation), chhandas (metre) Jyotisha (astronomy), Kalpa (ritual), Vyakarana (grammar), Ninukta (explanation of words).
+These are siksha (pronunciation), changes (meter) Jyotisha (astronomy), Kalpa (ritual), Vyakarana (grammar), Ninukta (explanation of words).

 Religious Life of Early Vedic Age

 Nature worship was predominant in religious life during the Vedic Age.
 It will believe that when Vedic Aryan failed to understand the causes behind different natural activities such as the rise of the sun, blowing of the wind, five & rainfall, etc. these natural forces were giving the name of Gods & Goddess.